Architecture is a science of buildings.

 I want to visit Greece because it has a lot of classical historical architecture.

-I have been using Rokinon 12mm F2.0 for interior architectural photography because it has proven itself the best Canon lens for this purpose.
+I have been using Rokinon 12mm F2.0 for interior architectural photography because it has proven to be the best Canon lens for this purpose.

-Have a look at its features that you must need to know;
+Have a look at its features that you need to know;

 Features: